Service / Volunteering

 Volunteer with the National Peace Corps Association

 Whether you are in Washington, DC for a short stint or interested in volunteering from afar, there are often many ways that you can help out the National Peace Corps Association, especially during busy seasons of event-planning and advocacy days.
-Check out our list of volunteer internships to learn more.
+Interested?
+Contact VP Anne Baker with your availability and any particular skills or interests.
+If you are looking for a formal internship, check out our list of volunteer internships.

 Elections for the National Peace Corps Association Board of Directors are held every spring.
 Many of the positions are Member-Elected and anyone can be nominated.
 You can find out what it’s like to be on the Board by contacting any Board Member.
 One term lasts three years; individuals may serve for up to eight consecutive years.